-Torture claim filed against Interpol’s new leader from UAE
+Torture claims filed against new Interpol leader from UAE

 PARIS (AP) — The French lawyer for a jailed human rights defender in the United Arab Emirates on Tuesday filed a torture complaint against the new president of Interpol, Maj.
-Gen. Ahmed Nasser al-Raisi, as the official made his first visit to the international police agency’s headquarters in Lyon.
+Gen. Ahmed Nasser al-Raisi, as the official made his first visit to the international police agency’s headquarters in the French city of Lyon.

 William Bourdon, a lawyer for the Emirati human rights defender and blogger Ahmed Mansour, said he filed the complaint against al-Raisi in a Paris court under the principle of universal jurisdiction.
+Mansour is serving a 10-year sentence in the UAE for charges of “insulting the status and prestige of the UAE” and its leaders in social media posts.

+Separately, lawyers for two Britons who had accused al-Raisi of torture filed a criminal complaint Tuesday with investigative judges of the Specialized Judicial Unit for Crimes Against Humanity and War Crimes of the Paris Tribunal.

 Al-Raisi was elected for a four-year term as Interpol president in November.
 He has been accused by human rights groups of involvement in torture and arbitrary detentions in the UAE.